fossid-ab/workbench-api-samples/archive-stale-scans/README.md

-# scan_archiver
+# archive_stale_scans

-This repo contains a script to help clients Archive Old Scans.
-By default, the script looks for scans that haven't been updated in over 365 days, but this value can be changed.
+This script helps clients archive stale scans to reduce the storage space used by Workbench.

 ### Archive vs Delete?